Andy4495/emulator-8-bit/README.md

 1. Parse the command line.
 2. Read the input file into an array representing the processor's memory
 3. Display menu and choose operating mode
-4. Loop
+4. Loop:
-4A.
-Fetch instruction
+    - Fetch and decode instruction
-4B.
-Decode instruction
+    - Execute instruction
-4C.
-Display machine state (depending on configuration and menu choice) 4D.
-Continue Loop
+    - Display machine state (depending on configuration and menu choice)
+    - Continue Loop until breakpoint reached

-### CPU Class
+### Defining the CPU

-A key part of the implementation is the definition of the CPU class.
-This class defines:
+The CPU opcodes are defined by an array of structures which contain the size of the instruction along with the instruction mnemonic.
+The opcode is represented by the array index.

+The Z80 CPU itself is defined by a class.
+This class contains:

 - An array representing the memory (RAM and ROM) available to the processor
   - This is currently defined as a single structure of 65536 bytes (16-bit address space)
-  - Future iterations will allow the configuration of segments of read-only ROM, read/write RAM, overlay areas, and undefined areas
+  - Future iterations may allow the configuration of segments of read-only ROM, read/write RAM, overlay areas, and undefined areas
   - Future iterations may also support RAM and/or ROM banking
 - An array representing the I/O address space (256 bytes)
 - All programmer-accessible processor registers
 - Other internal registers and and flip-flops that aren't directly avaiable to the programmer, but represent the internal state of the processor.
-- Methods representing the CPU operation of:
+- Methods representing various CPU operations, including:
   - Load memory from file
     - Loads ROM and RAM with program and data as defined in the input file
   - Cold restart